AMDatIMDEA/tda-segmentor/README.md

 # Acknowledgements

-This work was supported through the Plan de Recuperación, Transformación y Resiliencia from the European Union, through the project (MAD2D) - Two-dimensional (2D) disruptive materials for the new technological transformation.
+This work was supported by the Plan de Recuperación, Transformación y Resiliencia of the European Union, through the project (MAD2D) - Two-dimensional (2D) disruptive materials for the new technological transformation.

 # References